 History of C language

 The C programming language was created at Bell Laboratories in the early 1970s, mainly by Ken Thompson and Dennis Ritchie.
 For the UNIX operating system, which at the time required applications to be written in assembly language, programmers needed a more user-friendly set of instructions.
-Assembly programmes, which communicate directly with a computer's hardware, are lengthy and complex to debug, and adding new functionality requires a lot of time and effort.
+Assembly programs, which communicate directly with a computer's hardware, are lengthy and complex to debug, and adding new functionality requires a lot of time and effort.

 Other programmers needed documentation that detailed how to use C before it could be utilized effectively outside of Bell Labs.
 In 1978, Brian Kernighan and Dennis Ritchie's book "The C Programming Language," sometimes known as K&R or the "White Book" by C enthusiasts, became the canonical source for C programming.
 The second edition of K&R, first published in 1988, is still commonly accessible as of this writing.
-Based on the book, the first, pre-standard version of C is known as K&R C.
+Based on the book, the first pre-standard version of C is K&R C.

 Want a Top Software Development Job?
 Start Here!